cakephp/docs/en/controllers/request-response.rst

     // Note: BC accessor, will be deprecated in future versions
     $this->request['url']['page'];

-You can either directly access the query property, or you can use :php:meth:`CakeRequest::query()` to read the URL query array in an error free manner.
+You can either directly access the :php:attr:`~CakeRequest::$query` property, or you can use :php:meth:`CakeRequest::query()` to read the URL query array in an error free manner.
 Any keys that do not exist will return ``null``::